People make buying decisions based on emotion, but they justify their decision with logic.

-It’s hard for all of us to remember to think about someone else’s perspective first.
+It’s can be hard to remember to think about someone else’s perspective first.
 So, you need a copywriting mantra to get there.
-You can write your copy in any order you like, but in the final editing stage, put the benefits before features.
+You can write your copy in any order you like, but in the final editing stage, put the benefits to them, before features.

 What Else Must Be Included